 The addition of a Fiber laser cutting machine into a sheet metal fabrication manufacturing process requires a re-assessment of the current front-end fabricating processes.
-You now have a cutting tool that can produce 2 to 4 times more parts per unit of time, so naturally, all of the supporting systems will feel the effects both before and after the Fiber laser cutting process.
+You now have a cutting tool that can produce two-to-four times more parts per unit of time.
+Naturally, all of the supporting systems will feel the effects both before and after the Fiber laser cutting process.
 Understanding this dynamic will help to eliminate potential bottlenecks in your front-end fabrication processes.

 Since most small companies typically have one shift of front office staff, it becomes even more critical to automate the front-end fabrication processes to maintain the workflow to the Fiber laser cutter.
 This is especially true when the Fiber laser operates on multiple shifts.
-Automating the front-end fabrication processes (those that involve order entry, scheduling, material planning and inventory, engineering and programming) is critical to maintaining consistency in operations, especially in multi-shift operations.
+Automating the front-end fabrication processes (order entry, scheduling, material planning and inventory, engineering and programming) is critical to maintaining consistency in operations, especially in multi-shift operations.

 [New to Fiber lasers?
-In this blog, learn more about adapting to Fiber technology.]
+Learn more about adapting to Fiber technology.]

 Automating front-end processes to maintaining consistency

-Many companies employ some sort of order management system and or ERP system to manage their production.
-The question is how quickly can an order be translated into a job-ready to be processed?
-This is often a bottleneck as the fiber laser is able to produce parts faster than they can be queued in the production pipeline.
-Once jobs have been released to production, the nesting software needs to create the programs ready to process on the fiber laser.
+Many companies employ some sort of order management system and/or ERP system to manage their production.
+The question is how quickly can an order be translated into a job that is ready to be processed?
+This is often a bottleneck as the Fiber laser is able to produce parts faster than they can be queued in the production pipeline.
+Once jobs have been released to production, the nesting software needs to create the programs to process jobs on the Fiber laser.
 Automating this process is the key to consistency and ensures that the Fiber laser is always cutting rather than waiting for programs.

 Maximizing material utilization reduces costs per part